SNCC: The New Abolitionists: Publishing details

 Beacon Press approached Zinn in 1963, suggesting that he write a scholarly book on the NAACP.
 Zinn proposed that he instead write about the SNCC from his perspective as a participant.
-Despite a schedule allowing his little time to write, preoccupied as he was with his teaching and his activism, Zinn finished the book in 1964.
-He based the book on his own experiences with the SCNCC, including recordings of SNCC volunteers and his own recalled conversations.
+Despite a schedule allowing him little time to write, preoccupied as he was with his teaching and activism, Zinn managed to finish the book in 1964.
+He based it on his own personal experiences with SCNCC, including recordings of SNCC volunteers and his own recollected conversations.